twilio/workshop/docs/dynamic_apps.rst

 .. image:: _static/deployapp.png

-Once it's deployed get the url for your application and set it as the voice number for your Twilio phone number.
-Just like you've done in previous sections.
+Once it's deployed, take the url for your application and set it as the voice number for your Twilio phone number.
+Configuring Twilio numbers is covered in more detail in :ref:``

 Now give it a call.
 You should hear your custom message.
 Hooray!